-Usually you can find this information in your hoster's dashboard.
-Usually not all information is needed.
-For example, you only RAIDBOXES need the table prefix, because the remaining entries are read and controlled automatically.
+As a rule, you can find this information in the Dashboard of your host.
+In most cases, not all of the information is needed.
+At Raidboxes, for example, you only need the table prefix, as the remaining entries are read out and controlled automatically.

-If you have the necessary information, download the "wp-config.php" from the root directory of your WordPress installation via S/FTP, make a local copy of it as a backup and edit the original with e.g. notepad++.
+If you have the necessary information, download the wp-config.php from the root directory of your WordPress installation via S/FTP, make a copy of it locally as a backup and edit the original with an editor like Notepad++.

-There you will find the following lines (note: $table_prefix will not be included in all cases):
+There you'll find the following lines (note: $table_prefix will not be included in all cases):

-Solution: WordPress can possibly repair the database automatically.
-To do this, call DEINEURL.de/wp-admin If you see here that your database can be repaired, add "/* That's all, stop editing!
-Happy blogging. */" the following line in the WP-Config:
+Solution: WordPress may be able to repair the database automatically.
+To do this, go to yourdomain.com/wp-admin.
+If you see that your database can be repaired, add the following directly before "/* That's all, stop editing!
+Happy blogging. */", add the following line to the WP Config:

-If this fixes your problems, don't forget to remove the line from wp-config.php.
+If this resolves the error, don't forget to remove the code from wp-config.php.

-Under certain circumstances, the SQL server is down and not available.
-If necessary, a maximum with regard to database size is also reached.
-Or the resources of your hosting provider are exhausted.
+Under certain circumstances, the SQL server is down and not accessible.
+It is also possible that a maximum database size has been reached.
+Or the resources of your web hoster have been used up.

-Unfortunately, this is often the case with SharedHosting .
-There you share a server with many other websites, and if one site of them consumes a lot of resources, this is of course at the expense of your site .
-For this reason, we always recommend that you use a specially WordPress adapted High-performance hostingto avoid such overloads.
+Unfortunately, this often happens with shared hosting.
+Because there you share a server with many other websites.
+If a website consumes a lot of resources, this is of course at the expense of your website.
+That's why we always recommend a high-performance hosting specially adapted to WordPress, so that such overloads do not occur.

-Everyone WordPress -user knows the touch of panic when you suddenly sit in front of a white screen or do not get into the WordPress -Backend can log in.
-The important thing is to keep a cool head, get to the bottom of the cause systematically and then work through the appropriate steps to solve the problem.
-I hope that this article will help you in the future to analyze and fix these typical WordPress -error can support.
+Surely you know the feeling of panic when you suddenly sit in front of a white screen or can no longer log into the WordPress backend.
+The important thing is to keep cool, systematically get to the bottom of the cause and then work through the corresponding steps to solve the problem.
+I hope that this article will help you to analyse and fix these typical WordPress errors in the future.

-What WordPress -problem have you had to deal with most so far?
-Leave me your feedback in the comments.
+What WordPress problem have you had to deal with the most?
+Feel free to leave me your feedback in the comments.